 One important thing to note here is that much of the soy grown in the U.S. is genetically modified and sprayed with herbicides.
 To avoid this problem, make sure to buy certified organic soy products.

-Still Not Sure Which Milk Alternative is Best For You?
+Still Not Sure Which Vegan Milk Is Best For You?

 We’ve compiled the nutritional value of the most popular brands so you can choose for yourself what is the best vegan milk for you.